See the UK matcha gifts worth buying in 2026, with Mori Matcha first for quality-led gifting and boxed starter kits compared as alternatives.

 Ippodo Kyoto Gift Set: Best Premium Gift

-If you want to genuinely impress someone, this is the one.
+If you want a premium tea-house gift, this is the one we would shortlist.
 Ippodo has been selling tea in Kyoto since 1717, and the pedigree shows.
 The included Ummon-no-mukashi ceremonial matcha is intensely aromatic, rich umami, creamy sweetness, and a gorgeous emerald colour that photographs beautifully.
 The 100-tine chasen is handcrafted and produces an effortlessly silky crema in under 15 seconds.
 The bowl is a traditional chawan with a slightly rough glaze that feels wonderful in the hands.
 The 20g tin is small, but with powder this good, every gram matters.
 Shipped from their UK stockist, it arrives in a cloth-wrapped box that feels like an event to open.
 This is a statement gift for a tea enthusiast, a birthday centrepiece, or a well-earned self-purchase.

 Pros: